chaitjo/graph-convnet-tsp/README.md

 ## Usage

 #### Installation
+We ran our code on Ubuntu 16.04, using Python 3.6.7, PyTorch 0.4.1 and CUDA 9.0.
-Step-by-step guide for local installation using a Terminal (Mac/Linux) or Git Bash (Windows):
+Step-by-step guide for local installation using a Terminal (Mac/Linux) or Git Bash (Windows) via Anaconda:
 ```sh
 # Install [Anaconda 3](https://www.anaconda.com/) for managing Python packages and environments.
 curl -o ~/miniconda.sh -O https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh